✔ Increasing your roof’s weight by under 10% is unlikely to cause problems

 Most roofs will cost between £4,000 and £7,000.
 To get an accurate price for your home, you’ll need to have an installer survey your property, as only then will they be able to tell how much work needs to be done.
 The price should include disposal of your old roof (unless you are not having it removed), and you should ask if building regulations compliance is also included.
-We can help to match you with qualified installers in your area – all you need to do is complete the form at the top of this page.
+We can help to match you with qualified installers in your area – all you need to do is fill out this form.

 In comparison, a glass roof for a 3.1m x 3.1m lean-to conservatory is likely to cost between £2,300 and £3,000, going up to £3,000 to £4,000 for a Victorian conservatory of the same size.
 Polycarbonate roofs are likely to be cheaper: £2,200 to £2,800 for the lean-to and £3,000 to £3,800 for the Victorian conservatory.

 Be wary of any quote which seems ridiculously cheap or ridiculously expensive.
 A poor quality roof may not last, and may result in damage to your furniture, walls and floors if it leaks, gets condensation or falls apart.
 Equally, we have heard of people being charged exorbitant amounts, so make sure you don’t get ripped off.